jonclawson/random-quiz/README.md

 # random-quiz
 ![](preview.png)

-Study for the AZ-900 or replace the questions in your current quiz.js file.
+Study for the AZ-900, SC-300 or add your own quiz.

+You replace the questions in your current quiz.js files

+And you can extend by adding your own quiz.js files.

 replace the questions in this format.